andrewlowndes/ts-jsx-project/readme.md

 ```

 ## QandA

+### The render function is not being called when my state changes...
+This is not React, there is no dynamic change detection or dom rerendering.
+The only similarity the component interface has to React is a render method and props/state properties.

 ### Where do all my images go?
 There is an `asset` folder at the top level, which is symlinked over to the build and dist environments so you can put all of your static media in one place during development.
 Then once you are ready you could push them up to a CDN.